antongt/DenseProject/SnapToLp/README.md

      y_i  >= 0
     end

-using the library for python provided by SNAP (see [SNAP](http://snap.stanford.edu/snappy/index.html))
+using the library for python provided by SNAP (see [SNAP Documentation](http://snap.stanford.edu/snappy/index.html))

 ## usage: